Sameer-Ahmed7/EEG-Signal-Reconstruction-CycleGAN/README.md

   - **trainB:** CWT images for training.
   - **testA:** MRI images for testing.
   - **testB:** CWT images for testing.
+- **Images/:** Contains all the flow diagrams illustrating the CycleGAN architecture and model processes:
+  - **Figure-8.png:** Flow diagram of the baseline CycleGAN model for converting MRI to CWT images.
+Includes cycle-consistency and adversarial losses.
+  - **Figure-9.png:** Flow diagram of the baseline CycleGAN model for converting CWT to MRI images.
+Includes cycle-consistency and adversarial losses.
+  - **Figure-10.png:** Flow diagram of the Enhanced Model for converting MRI to CWT images with identity mapping loss.
+  - **Figure-11.png:** Flow diagram of the Enhanced Model for converting CWT to MRI images with identity mapping loss.
+  - **Figure-13.png:** Comprehensive diagram summarizing the Enhanced Model’s architecture with all components.
+- **LICENSE:** A file specifying the license for this project (e.g., Creative Commons Attribution 4.0 International).
+It defines how the project can be used, modified, and distributed.
 - **README.md:** Provides an overview of the project.
 - **requirements.txt:** Lists required Python libraries.